Best HydraFacial in Bangalore | Augusté Skin Facial Bangalore

 Lemon & Honey Pack

-• Why it works: Lemon’s vitamin C brightens skin, and honey moisturizes.
+• Why it works: Lemon’s vitamin C brightens skin, and helps lighten the skin, and honey moisturizes.

-• How to use: Mix 1 tsp lemon juice with 1 tsp honey, apply for 15 minutes, rinse with lukewarm water.
+• How to use: Mix 1 tsp lemon juice with 1 tsp honey, apply for 15 minutes

-• Caution: Avoid lemon if you have sensitive skin or open cuts.
+• Caution: Avoid lemon if you have sensitive or darker skin or open cuts.

 lemon and honey pack